juliakuipers/CSD2/HKU/CSD2d/tutorial/README.md

 Note that browsing files within a bundle with Finder's Show Package Contents command can cause Finder info to be added to those files.

 source: https://www.tweaking4all.com/forum/delphi-lazarus-free-pascal/macos-resource-fork-finder-information-or-similar-detritus-not-allowed/

+To run in atom

+Go to the designated folder (bv 007Sound) and execute make, the .cpp and .h files are in src.
+To open them in atom type atom ofApp.* main.cpp.
+Then to run the app type open bin/007Sound.app.